Fall Weekend Writers' Retreat--September 12-14, 2014

-*So what do "small group discussions" and "one-on-one consultations" mean?
+*So what do "small group discussions" mean?
 That will depend on the participants!
-Rather than set specific topics, we will ask selected participants to identify what THEY want to get out of one-on-one consultations and small group discussions.
+Rather than set specific topics, we will ask selected participants to identify what THEY want to get out of small group discussions and writing prompts/exercises.
 Discussions about publishing, voice, research, character development?
-Sure!
-One-on-one feedback from one of our instructors on a partial manuscript or to simply provide advice/answer questions?
+Want to simply have q-and-a sessions with our retreat faculty leaders?
 Sure!
 Specifics will be determined from feedback from participants after selection but before the beginning of the retreat.

 So... if I'm SELECTED, WHAT will this COST?

-Cost is $350.00 TOTAL (For each individual sharing a room with one other roommate) or $450.00 TOTAL (For each individual with a private room)--and includes two nights lodging at Grailville, all food catered by Grailville (Friday evening snacks; Saturday breakfast, lunch, dinner, evening snacks; Sunday breakfast and lunch), and instruction/guidance by Creative Nonfiction Author Matthew Goodman and Novelist Sherri Wood Emmons.
+Cost is $350.00 TOTAL (For each individual sharing a room with one other roommate) or $450.00 TOTAL (For each individual with a private room)--and includes two nights lodging at Grailville, all food catered by Grailville (Saturday breakfast, lunch, dinner; Sunday breakfast and lunch), and instruction/guidance by Creative Nonfiction Author Matthew Goodman and Novelist Sherri Wood Emmons.
 Transportation to and from Grailville is not included and must be arranged by participants.

 Sounds FANTASTIC!
 HOW do I APPLY?